-Part I: Basic Course Information Part II: A list of the THECB Course Objectives Part III: A list of the Foundational Component Areas into which the course falls Part IV: A list of the Student Learning Objectives for the course
+Part I: Basic Course Information

+Part II: A list of the THECB Course Objectives

+Part III: A list of the Foundational Component Areas into which the course falls

+Part IV: A list of the Student Learning Objectives for the course

-In addition, a sample copy of the course syllabus and evaluation methods for the determination of successful completion of the Student Learning Objectives as well as the Core Objectives matched to the specific course were to be included in the submission.
+In addition, a sample copy of the course syllabus and evaluation methods to assess successful completion of the Student Learning Objectives as well as the Core Objectives are included in the submission.
 Guidelines for core curriculum courses were posted on a website along with the course application form and other relevant information.

-Completed submission packets were reviewed by division chairs and program coordinators in each area.
+Completed submission packets were reviewed by division deans and program coordinators in each area.
 Documents were also submitted to the Director of Institutional